andrewsingleton987/GWAS-pipeline/README.md

 - Call rate outliers (--mind), Call rate of >95% is preferred which is --mind 0.05

-Low call rate is an indication of a failed experiment
+Low call rate is an indication of a failed genotyping experiment

 ```
 plink --bfile $FILENAME --mind 0.05 --make-bed --out $FILENAME_after_call_rate